clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 ```
 {{< tip >}}
-The Keyboard widget supports the [key_collector](#key_collector) to collect the button presses as key press sequences for further automations.
+The Keyboard widget supports the [Key collector component](#key_collector) to collect the button presses as key press sequences for further automations.

 {{< /tip >}}
 {{< note >}}